 - Sheath could be better designed

-Fiskars 7 Inch PowerTooth Folding Pruning Saw – Best Portable Pruning Saw
+Fiskars 7 Inch PowerTooth Folding Saw – Best Portable Hand Saw

-- The best portable pruning saw with a 7-inch foldable blade.
+- The best portable pruning hand saw with a 7-inch foldable blade.

 - Fully hardened steel blade stays sharp, even with heavy use.